Laseduh/simple_shell/README.md

-Project readme file on the simple shell project
+Team readme file on the simple shell project